 - Their strengths and skill set are valued

-It is easy to see the major business impact that a culture of recognition has.
+It is easy to see the major business impact that a culture of recognition and appreciation has.
 The psychological effects of workplace appreciation and gratitude cannot be overstated, but even besides those, there are major benefits that help create a unique company culture and strengthen employee relationships.

 Implementing gratitude in your company culture will make employees more willing to spread their positive feelings with others.
 That sharing can be something as simple as helping out with a project, or as complicated as recognizing those that have gone the extra mile in a specific project or throughout a specific timeframe.